-When you are done ingesting data, you may start up your server instance by running the candig_server command, see Start up candig-server for more information.
+When you are done ingesting data, you may start up your server instance by running the candig_server command, see Other commands for more information.

 1.5.1 Initialize/Remove Dataset

 This section contains commands that initialize the dataset, give you the overview of the data repository, as well as deleting the dataset.